Auto mount settings (fstab)

 • It is best to annotate it.

 • If an error occurs in the root partition line of the fstab contents, the /etc/fstab file cannot be edited because all files under root(/) are changed to read-only mode.
-Contact Customer support for single-mode booting support, or remount the root partition in read-write mode with the mount -o remount,rw command, and then open the /etc/fstab file to correct the incorrect settings.
+In this case, contact Customer support for single-mode booting support, or remount the root partition in read-write mode with the mount -o remount,rw command, and then open the /etc/fstab file to correct the incorrect settings.

 4. Run the reboot command in the server connection console window or force stop the server in the NAVER Cloud Platform console, and then click [Start] to restart it.